JetBrains/kotlin-web-site/docs/topics/async-programming.md

 * Threads aren't cheap.
 Threads require context switches which are costly.
 * Threads aren't infinite.
 The number of threads that can be launched is limited by the underlying operating system.
 In server-side applications, this could cause a major bottleneck.
 * Threads aren't always available.
 Some platforms, such as JavaScript do not even support threads.
 * Threads aren't easy.
-Debugging threads, avoiding race conditions are common problems we suffer in multi-threaded programming.
+Debugging threads and avoiding race conditions are common problems we suffer in multi-threaded programming.

 ## Callbacks